jelix/gandi-v5/README.md

 Library and command line to use the Gandi V5 API.

-See Documentation reference of the Gandi V5 API: https://api.gandi.net/docs/

-This library is not developed and maintained by Gandi.
+This library is not developed or maintained by Gandi.

 Using CLI commands
 ==================